AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 As a baseline to compare our results against, we make a naive_forecast method.
-This method will always predict that the next value is the same as the last, for as long in to the future as we ask of it.
+This method will always predict that the next value is the same as the last, for as long in to the future as we ask it.
 ```
 def naive_forecast():
 	history = [e for e in train]